 While the 1972 Noise Control Act established a National policy objective for noise abatement and control, more recently, energy efficiency has become a high priority National policy objective as well.
-In meeting the goals for reduced energy consumption, particularly as applied to transportation vehicles, it appears that noise reduction efforts may suffer (e.g., use of diesel engines in place of quieter gasoline engines in automobiles).
+In meeting the goals for reduced energy consumption, particularly as applied to transportation vehicles, it appears that noise reduction efforts may suffer (e.g., use of diesel and the state of the second engines in place of quieter gasoline engines in automobiles).
 Concurrent with the increase in research funding for development of energy efficient systems, there has been a steady decline in noise research support in the Federal government.